 The government has declared Ontario’s second emergency state and issued a new stay-at-home order requiring everyone to remain at home, with limited exceptions.
 As a result, Ontario’s essential and non-essential businesses must have employees work from home until the stay-at-home order is lifted unless their work cannot be performed remotely.
-The Ontario government’s official news release may be found by clicking here.
+The Ontario government’s official news release.

 Employers and Employees to Determine Who Can Work from Home